 The development of new teachers in hard-to-staff schools should be of the highest priority for principals, as stability is key to long-term school improvement.
 Here are some factors principals should remember when recruiting and retaining teachers.

 By: Alliance for Excellent Education (2008)

-Working conditions play a much larger role than retirement in explaining why teachers transfer leave a class or the profession.
+Working conditions play a much larger role than retirement in explaining why teachers transfer, leave a class, or leave the profession.
 This brief looks at the research about teacher turnover, and finds that while teachers' decisions to stay or leave a particular school is contingent on a variety of factors, in all cases the key seems to lie in the level of success teachers encounter in raising their students' academic performances.

 By: Linda Fitzharris, Mary Blake Jones, and Allison Crawford (2008)

 Knowing what teachers know and how they practice is necessary to ensure that there are professionals in every classroom meeting the diverse needs of students.
 Researchers evaluated case studies from a group of teachers and revealed four different levels of knowledge, indicating that future staff development needs to be differentiated and individualized.

 Effective communication is essential for building school-family partnerships.
 It constitutes the foundation for all other forms of family involvement in education.

 By: Lucy Steiner and Julie Kowal (2007)